-It goes without saying that COVID-19and the pandemic has been and is a terrible thing.
+It goes without saying that COVID-19 and the pandemic has been and is a terrible thing, and today I am going to go over Alpha Pro Tech.
 People have gotten terribly sick and many have even succumbed to this horrible virus.
 Clearly, there is nothing good or positive that can be said about this scourge from a purely human or humanity perspective.

 On the other hand, from a pure investment perspective, the pandemic has brought significant growth to certain industries.
 Obviously, the vaccine industry stands to profit handsomely as many companies roll out vaccines to protect people.
 Furthermore, an article in the Wall Street Journal over the weekend posits that COVID-19 is likely here to stay.
 The title of the article says it all: “As Covid-19 Vaccines Raise Hope, Cold Reality Dawns That Illness Is Likely Here to Stay.”
 The article’s byline also provides insight into the investment opportunities that this scourge might bring: “Ease of transmission, new strains, limits of vaccination programs all mean COVID-19 will be around for years—and a big business.”
 Here is a link to the complete article which is available for those who subscribe to the Wall Street Journal.